 The Hidden Therapist—evidence for the central role of music in psychedelic therapy

-Music has a significant influence on psychedelic therapy.
-With further research into how music interacts with an individual patient’s personality traits and psychological states, it should be possible to maximise its positive effects.
+Overall, this study demonstrates that music has a significant influence on psychedelic therapy with psilocybin for patients with treatment-resistant depression.
+The authors conclude that with further research into how music interacts with an individual patient’s personality traits and psychological states, it should be possible to maximise its positive effects.